 3 Signs You Need Dental Implants

-As the name suggests, a dental bridge “bridges” the gap left by a missing tooth.
-A bridge is comprised of an artificial tooth anchored by crowns on healthy adjacent teeth.
-In order to place a dental bridge, our dentist would have to remove healthy enamel from teeth on both sides of the gap.
-Once enamel is removed, it can never be replaced.
-Our dentist prefers implants over bridges because they let you keep as much natural tooth enamel as possible.
+Like the name suggests, a dental bridge “bridges” the gap left by a missing tooth.
+This oral appliance consists of an artificial tooth anchored by crowns on healthy adjacent teeth.
+In order to place a dental bridge, Dr. Gibson has to remove enamel from teeth on both sides of the gap.
+Once enamel is removed, it doesn’t grow back.
+Dr. Gibson prefers implants over bridges because they let you keep as much natural tooth enamel as possible.

 Dentures sit on top of the gums and don’t prevent jawbone deterioration.
-A tooth implant, you will eventually lose jawbone tissue and experience facial collapse.
-Once the jawbone deteriorates, it’ll become harder to refit dentures so you can chew without pain., on the other hand, will exert pressure on your lower jawbone needs to stay healthy.
-If you don’t get a
+A , on the other hand, will exert pressure on your lower jawbone to stay healthy.
+In some cases, not having implants to restore missing teeth can lead to a loss of jawbone tissue and “facial collapse”.
+Once the jawbone deteriorates, it’ll become harder to refit dentures so you can chew without pain.

 Unlike dentures, dental implants never slip.
-This means that you can eat, talk, and smile as you did before tooth loss.
-While denture teeth have to be submerged in water or denture cleanser when they aren’t in your mouth, implants can be cared for like natural teeth.
+This means that you can eat, talk, and smile like you did before tooth loss.
+While false teeth have to be submerged in water or denture cleanser when they aren’t in your mouth, implants can be cared for like natural teeth.

-After tooth extraction, our dentist will recommend an implant to help you maintain good oral health.
-Otherwise, your lower jaw will start to deteriorate and eventually alter the shape of your face.
-The best time to get a tooth implant is immediately after extraction.
+After tooth extraction, Dr. Gibson will recommend an implant to help you maintain good oral health.
+Otherwise, your surrounding teeth will try to crowd inwards and complications can occur.
+The best time to get a dental implant is immediately after extraction.

 Your teeth are held in place by roots and adjacent teeth.
 This means that when you lose a tooth, nearby teeth are likely to tilt toward the open space, loosen, and eventually fall out.
 Fortunately, dental implants support nearby teeth so you can continue smiling with confidence.